 Parents or eligible students should submit to the school principal [or appropriate school official] a written request that identifies the records they wish to inspect.
 The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-Parents or eligible students who wish to ask the School to amend a record should write the school principal or superintendent, clearly identify the part of the record they want changed, and specify - principal or superintendent, clearly identify the part of the record they want changed, and specify why it should be changed.
+Parents or eligible students who wish to ask the School to amend a record should write the school principal or superintendent, clearly identify the part of the record they want changed, and specify why it should be changed.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their - why it should be changed.
 If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - 3.
 The right to provide written consent before the school discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the school board.
 A school official also may include a volunteer or contractor outside of the school who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student's enrollment or transfer. - 4.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the School to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are: